One way to find a great dentist is to ask friends for recommendations.

 teeth can be treated with the bonding technique in a single office visit,

 while several office visits are required for a crown.

 The use of bonding techniques has been restrained by several concerns.

-Because until recently the materials used in bonding procedures have been
+Because, until recently, the materials used in bonding procedures have

 only for front teeth, which are exposed to less stress than molars.
 Indeed,

 patients with bonded coverings on their front teeth are often advised to

 avoid using these teeth to bite apples, carrots, and other hard foods.

 Also, bonded material has been susceptible to staining by tobacco, coffee,

 tea, and some foods, and bonded restorations have been less durable than